jeffchen006/OpenTracer/README.md

 A video description of OpenTracer can be found here: https://youtu.be/vTdmjWdYd30

+For users of OpenTracer, we've provided a sample `settings.toml` which contains the necessary configurations for the tool to function correctly.
+We collected these configurations from various sources, including EtherScan, Ethereum Archive Node, and QuickNode.

-For users of OpenTracer, please fill in your own endpoints of etherscan, ethereum archive nodes, and quicknode (or any endpoint supporting `debug_traceTransaction` rpc call) in `settings.toml` in order to use it.
+Please note for large scale analysis, you may need to find your own endpoints of etherscan, ethereum archive nodes, and quicknode (or any endpoint supporting `debug_traceTransaction` rpc call) with higher access limit for these services in `settings.toml`.